 a) Preheat your iron.
 Press your wreath fabrics to smooth any wrinkles.
 Fold your fat quarters in half along the selvage (wrong sides facing) and press.

-Pro-Tip: We do not prewash the wreath fabrics before adhering the fusible, although the manufacturer may recommend otherwise.
+📌 Pro-Tip: We do not prewash the wreath fabrics before adhering the fusible, although the manufacturer may recommend otherwise.

 b) Using a rotary cutter with a standard blade, trim your double-sided fusible so that it is 1/8 to 1/4 inch smaller on all sides of your folded fat quarter.
-If you are using HeatnBond SoftStretch Lite, cut the 17 inch wide roll in half along the length and it will be perfect for the Tana Lawn® fat quarters.
-If you need to cut more than one piece of fusible for your fabric, minimize the gap and overlap between the two pieces.
-Remember that the fusible should be sized to half of your fabric when working with folded fabrics.
 Account for the selvage when fitting the fusible.
+If you need to cut more than one piece of fusible for your fabric, minimize the gap and do not overlap the two pieces.

-e) Remove the paper backing from your fusible(s) and fold over your fat quarter so that the wrong side of the fabric is against the exposed adhesive.
-Follow the manufacturer's instructions to adhere the two fabrics together.
+d) Once adhered, remove the paper backing from your fusible and fold over the other half of your fat quarter so that the wrong side of the fabric is against the exposed adhesive.
+Follow the instructions provided by the manufacturer to adhere the two fabrics together.

-f) Repeat this process for all of your wreath fabrics.
+e) Repeat this process for all of your wreath fabrics.

-Pro-Tip: If using scraps, we recommend applying the double-sided fusible to your fabric in smaller batches to more accurately gauge how much fabric you will need to complete your wreath.
+📌 Pro-Tip: If using scraps, we recommend applying the double-sided fusible to your fabric in smaller batches to more accurately gauge how much fabric you will need to complete your wreath.

 Step 3: Pinking Your Fabric into Strips